What was your coming out experience like?

 For me, coming out really wasn’t that big of a deal and it happened in parts.
 I came out during my first year of university out of necessity.
 My peers at uni kept asking me about having a girlfriend and, honestly, it became taxing.
 Out of utter exasperation with the expectations of others, I came out of the closet as a gay man.
 You might even say my coming out was forced by those around me but it wasn’t a big deal at all.
 The awkward questions stopped and later that same year I slowly came out first to my mother, then my sister and then my brother.
-To the people in my life that mattered most, my sexual orientation changed nothing.
+To the people in my life that mattered most, the fact that I was gay changed nothing.

 Then there was the issue of my estranged father with whom I currently have not spoken to in nearly 16 years.
 Many years later after my coming out moment, my brother decided to tell my father that I am gay.
-He apparently did not handle it well and asked my brother to kill me because I was not a “real man” and brought shame on the family name etc etc… My brother instead defended me.
+He apparently did not handle it well and asked my brother to make me disappear “real man” and brought shame on the family name etc etc… My brother instead defended me.
 I suppose that’s the thing about coming out: as gay people we have to do it every day and we never know how others might react.

 But in the end here I am, queer as ever!